 Analysts project a positive economic trajectory for 2025, with potential interest rate cuts (1–3 reductions) and inflation stabilizing at 2.4–2.8%.
 The shekel’s strength (7% gain against USD since August 2024) is easing import costs, though rising rents and utility prices may pressure household budgets.

 Foreign buyers are flocking to Herzliya, where luxury semi-detached homes sold for NIS 17 million in 2023.
-Virtual reality tours, used by 77% of international buyers, are streamlining cross-border transactions.
+Virtual reality tours are increasingly used by international buyers and are streamlining cross-border transactions.

 Opportunities for 2025